gfaster/METIS/translation.md

 - we use a ton of casting to `usize`, but remember that `idx_t` is signed and often negative

-- often a loop iterator is used outside the loop, typically to do something if it didn't break.
+- sometimes a loop iterator is used outside the loop, typically to do something if it didn't break.
 A for loop cannot be used here because the iterator will not ever equal the end bounds, even if it reaches the end.
 Use a while loop with increment at the end of the block.